Analysis | Ron DeSantis and the worst fallacy about vaccine skepticism

 The final reason we’ll touch on follows from the above.
 Even if virtually nobody who is vaccinated wound up contracting the virus or falling seriously ill thanks to the decisions of the unvaccinated, there’s the impact it has on both loved ones and the health-care system.

-There are people in this country who are either more susceptible to serious cases stemming from preexisting conditions (even if vaccinated) or who can’t get the vaccine at all (specifically, children under 12).
+There are people in this country who are either more susceptible to serious cases because of preexisting conditions (even if vaccinated) or who can’t get the vaccine at all (specifically, children under 12).
 Lots of them are the family members and close friends of the vaccinated.
 The spread of the virus thanks to those who can get vaccinated but won’t means that the vaccinated could see people who are dear to them fall ill or die, even if they personally might never get sick.

 And they also could confront the realities of a health-care system with finite resources.
-We’ve repeatedly seen surgeries and other care delayed because hospitals are overrun with coronavirus cases, particularly among the unvaccinated.
+We’ve repeatedly seen surgeries and other care delayed because hospitals are overrun with covid-19 cases, particularly among the unvaccinated.
 Hospitals have been at or near capacity in recent weeks in Arkansas, Mississippi, California and other states.
-DeSantis would seem to be well aware of the scarcity of resources in his home state, too, given that Orlando recently urged residents to conserve water because they need to prevent the depletion of supplies of liquid oxygen to treat coronavirus patients who require respiratory therapy.
+DeSantis would seem to be well aware of the scarcity of resources in his home state, too, given that Orlando recently urged residents to conserve water because they need to prevent the depletion of supplies of liquid oxygen to treat covid-19 patients who require respiratory therapy.

 DeSantis’s comments very much fall in line with how other ambitious Republicans talk about vaccination.
 He and many of them have long encouraged people to get vaccinated, but they have often qualified that with a reminder that this is a personal choice.

-That’s undoubtedly at least in part a nod to the vaccine-skeptic community, which comprises a large portion of the GOP base.
-A more-charitable read would be that they are simply arguing against mandates, and want to make that clear.
+That’s undoubtedly at least in part a nod to the vaccine-skeptic community, which constitutes a large portion of the GOP base.
+A more charitable read would be that they are simply arguing against mandates and want to make that clear.

 But as Philip Bump wrote earlier Tuesday, there is such a thing as the common good.
 Making the case to the unvaccinated that they would help their society, their neighbors or their family members — rather than just themselves — could seemingly be compelling to at least some of them.
-Telling them it’s all about them is one of the worst conceivable messages, both because it’s wrong and it absolves them of any feelings of social responsibility.
+Telling them it’s all about them is one of the worst conceivable messages, because it’s wrong and because it absolves them of any feelings of social responsibility.

 The fact that DeSantis, a prominent governor who has otherwise encouraged vaccinations, would go down that road in favor of justifying the decisions of the unvaccinated says a lot about where the Republican Party is on this issue.